Aperol Sour: Two Variations

 Simple syrups are extremely easy to make.
 Simply (see what I did there?) combine equal amounts of granulated sugar and water in a pot over low heat until the sugar dissolves.

-Tips from the wise quacker: never use hot tap water to make your simple syrups or for any other drinks or cooking.
+Tip from the wise quacker: never use hot tap water to make simple syrups or in cooking.
 Hot water can leach lead and other chemicals from your pipes and fixtures.

 Shaking your cocktail